quicoto/reviews/content/blog/movies/avengers-endgame/index.md

 Amazing production.
 Great closure to a great franchise.

-It not makes me entretained but also brings back memories.
+It not makes me entertained but also brings back memories.
 I watched this one in Daejon (South Korea) after they released it in theaters.
-Enjoyed it back then and enjoyed it again today.
+I enjoyed it back then and I enjoyed it again today.

 Sad about Iron Man of course but very happy about Captain America.